Freeport, Texas: History

 Freeport was founded as a European-American settlement in November 1912 by the Freeport Sulphur Company.
 The population was 300.
 However, by 1929, that population had grown to 3,500, and to 4,100 by 1939, influencing a steady increase of economic expansion in Freeport.

 By 1937, a Freeport School District had been established, consisting of several segregated schools and 27 teachers.
 There were two white schools, one black school, and a white high school.

 Freeport's most substantial economic growth began with the construction of Dow Chemical Company facilities in the city during 1939.
-This company is the community's largest employer.
-Freeport has the company's largest single manufacturing site in the 21st century.
+As of 2007, this company is the community's largest employer.
+As of 2011, Freeport had Dow's largest single manufacturing site in the 21st century.

-In July 1957, Freeport merged with Velasco, Texas.
+In July 1957, Freeport merged with Velasco.
 This had been a temporary capital of the Republic of Texas during the 19th century.
 Soon thereafter, Freeport's population numbered 11,619.
 In 2003, the city annexed nearby Bryan Beach.